- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is also worth noting that unexpected power interruptions or hardware failures during the firmware update process can also lead to data loss.
 Therefore, it is advisable to ensure a stable power supply and have a backup power source, such as an uninterruptible power supply (UPS), to safeguard against such situations.

-Although NAS Exos CORVAULT can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Exos CORVAULT can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -